exasol/bucketfs-java/doc/user_guide/user_guide.md

     * `useTls`: `true` to use HTTPS, `false` to use HTTP (default).
     * `raiseTlsErrors`: `true` to throw exceptions for errors verifying the TLS certificate of the server (default), `false` to ignore certificate errors (useful when using self-signed certificates)
     * `certificate`: `X509Certificate` to use when connecting via TLS
+    * `allowAlternativeHostName`: if the certificate does not contain the correct host name, you can allow additional host names for connecting, e.g. `localhost`.
+    * `allowAlternativeIpAddress`: if the certificate does not contain the correct host name, you can allow additional host names for connecting, e.g. `127.0.0.1`.
-* `ipAddress`: IP address of the cluster node to which you want to connect
+* `host`: Host name or IP address of the cluster node to which you want to connect
 * `port`: number of the port the BucketFS service listens on
 * `serviceName`: name of the service that hosts the bucket
 * `name`: name of the bucket